Skip to main content

 Travel assistance comes in many forms such as:

-• financial assistance to travel on public transport
+• bus pass/ticket or funding for travel on public transport

 • training to travel independently (walking and using public transport)